sge-network/sge/docs/specs/DVM/04_Messages.md

 ### **MsgSubmitPubkeysChangeProposalRequest**

-This message can be sent by any of the current registered public keys owners, If any of the current private keys gets compromised, we can use this message to replace the corrupt public key and set the new leader.
+This message can be sent by any of the current registered public key owners, If any of the current private keys get compromised, we can use this message to replace the corrupt public key and set the new leader.

 ```proto
 // MsgPubkeysChangeProposalRequest is the type of request for modification of